ceylon/ceylon-gradle-android/README.md

 }
 ```

-then use the `assembleDebug` task to test.
+then use the `build` task to test.

 Should you want to test development versions of the plugin, you can add the snapshot repository and depend on a SNAPSHOT: